How to OCR documents on AWS Lambda

 Frequently Asked Questions

-What should I do if I encounter a 'Runtime exited with error: signal: killed' error?
+How do I handle 'Runtime exited with error: signal: killed' in AWS Lambda?

-Can I test the AWS Lambda function locally?
+Can I test my AWS Lambda OCR function locally before deployment?

-Yes, you can test AWS Lambda functions locally using the AWS Toolkit for Visual Studio, which provides a local execution environment.
+Yes, you can test your AWS Lambda OCR function locally using the AWS Toolkit for Visual Studio.
+This toolkit provides a local environment for simulating Lambda executions, allowing you to debug and refine your function before deployment.

-What is the role of the Dockerfile in the AWS Lambda project?
+What is the purpose of a Dockerfile in an AWS Lambda project?